champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-5/lesson-5.9.md

 tag: Economics

 excerpt: "Various economic tools allow individuals to manage their money.
 These include checking accounts, savings accounts, and credit cards."

-source:
-- title: Common Core Basics
-  subject: Social Studies
-  chapter: 5
-  toc_type: Lesson
-  toc_number: 5.9
-  pages: 230 - 235

-objectives:
-- Describe how to use a bank
-- Recognize the importance of saving
-- Explain the concept of credit and credit scores

-skills:
-- core: Interpret Meaning
-- reading: Integrate Visual Information

-vocabulary:
-- checking account
-- credit score
-- deposit
-- financial planning
-- savings account
-- withdraw

-key_concept:
-- concept: >
-    Personal financial management is a vital life skill.

-- example: >
-    Would you like to have more money than you do?
-Do you worry about your financial future?
-These are probably the easiest questions you will ever be asked!
-Of course, everyone could use more money, and no one wants to worry about the future.
-One key to a brighter financial future is furthering your education.
-Another is learning about personal finance.
 ---
 ## Personal Finance